Trivia questions about California

 Answer: Death Valley

 Death Valley reached a scorching 134°F (56.7°C) in 1913!
-This is quite different from your comfortable camp weather.
+This is quite different from the comfortable camp weather you’re accustomed to.
 Remember those camp counselors always reminding you to stay hydrated?
 In Death Valley, that advice becomes even more critical!

 Missing Your Camp Friends?